 Waffle House to offer Delivery

-Waffle House sent out an e-mail to its customers that they would launch a new service: fresh waffles delivered to you doorstep!
+Waffle House sent out an e-mail to its customers that they would launch a new service: fresh waffles delivered to your doorstep!

 This time it was an April Fools prank.
 It was not the first time Waffle House has made the logistics news.
 The last time it was a crowdsourced logistics initiative.

-For April fools they launched a launching a new logistics concept: mini warehouses.
-The video calls for people to turn their homes into mini warehouses.
-By creating over 8000 of those mini warehouses in neighborhoods all over the Netherlands, they want to be able to deliver goods within 30 minutes.
-The video is in Dutch, but shows the “new” concept in a brilliant way.
+For April fools, they are launching a new logistics concept: mini-warehouses.
+The video calls for people to turn their homes into mini-warehouses.
+By creating over 8000 of those mini-warehouses in neighborhoods all over the Netherlands, they want to be able to deliver goods within 30 minutes.
+The video is in Dutch but shows the “new” concept in a brilliant way.

 Have you seen any other Logistics April Fools pranks?
 Leave them in the comments below!